Mr Rooter Plumbing of Mississauga ON Change Location

-FOG 101: How to Properly Dispose of Cooking Fat, Oil and Grease
+FOG 101: How to Properly Dispose of Cooking Fat, Oil and Grease in Mississauga

 "What?
 Did someone say there's fog outside?
 It looks clear to me."

-What you're about to read might cause you to re-examine some of your existing practices, though, so be prepared to find out some better alternatives.
+No, the acronym “FOG” stands for Fat, Oil, and Grease—cooking fat, in other words.
+This article will explain ways of safely and responsibly dealing with cooking fats.
+What you’re about to read might cause you to re-examine some of your existing practices, so be prepared to find better alternatives.
 For instance, dumping your used cooking fat down the drain is definitely not the thing to do!

 What Not to Do With Cooking Fat, Oil, and Grease

-Not only are fat, oil, and grease messy to clean, but they're also hard to dispose of.
+Not only are fat, oil, and grease messy to clean, but it can also be difficult to know what to do with used cooking oil or grease.
 Our first thought might be to dispose of it down the drain like any other food waste—especially if our kitchen sinks have disposals.
+Those of us without sink disposals can be inclined to toss the messy grease carelessly into the backyard to be absorbed by the soil (or perhaps to help melt the snow).

 Pouring Grease Down a Drain (or Into a Toilet)